 Although they're perfect for singles and couples, you'll only be able to fit about six place settings into a benchtop dishwasher, which just won't be enough for a larger household.

-They also can't fit larger plates or crockery, which will increase your hand washing tasks – not exactly what you expect when buying a dishwasher.
+They also can't fit larger plates or crockery, which will leave you with plenty of hand washing tasks – not exactly what you expect when buying a dishwasher.

 Some benchtop dishwashers don't perform as well as traditional dishwashers – particularly for dryingAshley Iredale, CHOICE dishwasher expert